Sportsbook Promos

 So, whether or not the moneyline or spread is better depends on the situation.

-There are times when betting the spread is more advantageous.
+There are times when spread betting is more advantageous than moneyline betting.
 For example, if you think that an underdog will perform well enough to cover but not necessarily win outright, the spread is a better choice.

-Then there are times where the moneyline may win out over the spread.
+Then there are times where moneyline betting may win out over spread betting.
 For example, if a team is a small favorite, you may prefer to take the moneyline over the spread with the potential for a very close game in mind.

 Use your best judgement and assess your bets on a game-to-game basis.